-The earth's vertically extended atmosphere, an envelope of gases is divided into the following layers : (i) troposphere (up to 5 km) - the lowest atmosphere in which temperature decreases with height bounded by land or sea surface below and by tropopause above, (ii) stratosphere (5 to 45 km) - the region above the troposphere, in which temperature increases up to 90^{0} C with height.
+The earth's vertically extended atmosphere, an envelope of gases is divided into the following layers: (i) troposphere (up to 5 km) - the lowest atmosphere in which temperature decreases with height bounded by land or sea surface below and by tropopause above, (ii) stratosphere (5 to 45 km) - the region above the troposphere, in which temperature increases up to $90^{\circ}$ C with height.
 This is limited by stratopause, (iii) mesosphere (45 to 80 km) - the part between stratosphere and thermosphere (ionosphere).
-Temperature again decreases up to $- 80^{0}$ C. (iv) thermosphere (ionosphere) - above 80 km, the upper part in which temperature increases with height.
-There is no boundary between the atmosphere and 99% of the atmosphere lies below an altitude of 30 km.
+Temperature again decreases up to $-80^{\circ}$ C. (iv) thermosphere (ionosphere) - above 80 km, the upper part in which temperature increases with height.
+There is no boundary between the atmosphere and void of outer space.
+About 75% of the earth's atmosphere lies within 16 km. of the surface and 99% of the atmosphere lies below an altitude of 30 km.

 The atmosphere is an insulating blanket around the earth.
-It is source of essential gases, maintains a narrow difference of day and night temperatures and provides a medium for longdistance radio communication.
+It is source of essential gases, maintains a narrow difference of day and night temperatures and provides a medium for long-distance radio communication.
 It also acts as shield around the earth against lethal UV radiations and meteors.
 Without atmosphere, there will be no lightening, no wind, no clouds, no rains, no snow and no fire.